Call 01534 733162

 - It is likely that you will not achieve the ideal position immediately.
 The goal will be to move towards ideal positioning during the stretch or over the coming weeks.

 - You should feel a deep stretch on the outside on the buttock on the side of the forward shin.

-This exercise can be made more challenging by slowly reaching one hand forward and backwards.
+This exercise can be made more challenging by slowly reaching one hand (the side of your forward leg) forward and backwards.
 You should feel this intensify the stretch in the buttock.
 Repeat 10-15 times.

 This exercise can be made easier by placing the front shin higher (or a sofa or table) and then supporting on the back knee or foot.